openforcefield/openforcefield.org/content/community/news/science-updates/2021-05-19-wagner-blog-post.md

 We are very fortunate to have our leadership, especially John Chodera, advocating for practices like specification in our work.
 Last time I checked, testing and specification weren’t the shortest path between personnel-time and funding, but they do greatly improve the odds that our work will have the long-term impact that we want it to.

 (And as an aside, rebuilding this jenga tower of dependencies after it’s fallen over several times has also made me genuinely appreciate the “if you’ve got a C compiler, then you can run the program” development model of existing comp chem packages.
 As the toolkit’s behavior stabilizes I would like to start cutting down on the number and complexity of our dependencies, to the degree that we really can.)

+## In closing

+Folks like Daniel Smith and Lori Burns are experienced enough in this field to make these sweeping statements about architecture and open source that sound like strong opinions but are actually profound facts.
+Daniel, Lori, and many others have been great mentors to me in this role.
+You would enjoy their thoughts more than whatever it is I wrote, but their employers never made them "write as much as you want, about anything you want, by May 15."
+So until they do, you can enjoy my discount, second-hand wisdom about open source comp chem.
+Thanks to all of our users for their contributions, patience, bug reports, and additional patience.

 For those interested in more information about the day-to-day of how OpenFF operates, we’ve opened up our [Infrastructure space on Confluence](https://openforcefield.atlassian.net/wiki/spaces/IN/overview).
-It’s a bit messy, and one team member described it as “a DDOS of information”, but please feel free to take a look!
+It’s a bit messy, and one team member described it as “a DDOS of information”, but it may be interesting to follow the meeting notes and see what's happening!